catc/simple-hint/README.md

 - various colors
 - disable on mobile

-## Browser support
+### Browser support
 - Chrome, Firefox, Safari, Opera
 - IE 9+ for basic usage
 - IE 10+ for transitions & animations

-### Features to come
+## Customizing styles
-None at the moment - if you have any suggestions or requests, open a ticket or feel free to send me an email.
+Customing tooltips to your specific needs is easy.
+Just open the raw sass file - `src/simple-hint.scss`, change any sass variables, run `npm run build` and your updated css will be in `dist/`.

 ## License
 Simple-hint is licensed under the MIT license (http://opensource.org/licenses/MIT).